0871 231 2000

-Both us and Aire will share with each other and use the information provided by you in order for us to continue to process your credit application and to support our lending decision making process.
+We will use the information provided by you to both us and Aire to process your credit application and to support our lending decision making process.
 We rely on our legitimate interest in ensuring our credit lending decisions are fair and responsible when processing and sharing your data in this way.
 We will continue to exchange information about you with Aire while you have a relationship with us, so Aire can perform statistical analysis about credit lending decisions and to improve their service.
 This data will not be shared with anyone else.

 Where we are still unable to make an immediate decision, we will refer your application to our Credit Underwriting Team who may request additional information from you.
-Should you not wish to provide such information, we will not be able to make a decision with regards to your credit account application for you.
-However, you can still shop with us by opting for a cash account as an alternative and pay with credit or debit card for your purchases.
+Should you not wish to provide such information, we will not be able to make a decision on your credit account application.
+However, you can still shop with us by opting for a cash account and paying for your purchases with a credit or debit card.

-We will request information about you from Credit Reference Agencies ("CRAs") and we will also supply your personal data to CRAs.
-The CRAs that we use are Experian, Call Credit, Equifax and Aire Labs Ltd. For more information as to how CRAs use your personal data, please refer to the Credit Reference Agency Information Notice ("CRAIN") at:
+We will request information about you from Credit Reference Agencies ("CRAs") and we will also share your personal data with CRAs.
+The CRAs we use are Experian, TransUnion, Equifax and Aire Labs Ltd. For more information about how CRAs use your personal data, please refer to the Credit Reference Agency Information Notice ("CRAIN") at:

 You can also find information about how Aire handle your data at:

-These companies receive and share personal and financial data on you from all the companies that you are connected with financially as well as providing us with verification of your name, address, date of birth and gender details from the Electoral Register to prevent fraudulent applications.
-The CRA record details of all credit searches and tell us the risk associated with providing credit and if there is any suspected fraudulent activity associated with you.
+These companies receive and share personal and financial data on you from other companies that you are connected with financially as well as providing us with verification of your name, address, date of birth and gender details from the Electoral Register to prevent fraudulent applications.
+The CRAs record details of all credit searches and tell us the risk associated with providing credit and if there is any suspected fraudulent activity associated with you.

-We will also share your personal data with CRAs and other companies for fraud prevention.
-We will continue to exchange information about you with CRAs while you have a relationship with us.
-We will also inform the CRAs about your settled accounts.
+We will also share your personal data with CRAs and other companies for fraud prevention purposes and will continue to exchange information about you whilst you have a relationship with us.
+We will also inform CRAs about your settled accounts.
 If you borrow and do not repay in full and on time, CRAs will record the outstanding debt.
 This information may be supplied to other organisations by CRAs.
 When CRAs receive a search from us they will place a search footprint on your credit file that may be seen by other lenders.

-We may make periodic searches of our records that we hold about you, CRAs and fraud prevention agencies to manage your account with us and to take decisions about credit, including whether to make credit available or to extend existing credit arrangements.
-These searches will not be available to other lenders for credit assessment purposes.
+We may make periodic searches of the records we hold about you and those held by CRAs and fraud prevention agencies and may also request additional information from you to help manage your account with us and, to take decisions about credit, including whether to make credit available or to extend existing credit arrangements.
+These searches and any additional information you provide to us will not be available to other lenders for credit assessment purposes.

-You have the right to access your personal records held by CRAs by contacting Experian, Call Credit and Equifax directly.
+You have the right to access your personal records held by CRAs by contacting Experian, TransUnion and Equifax directly.

 When you register to open a personal cash account, we will hold your personal data which you have provided to us.
 When you make a subsequent card or cheque payment to purchase products from us, we will use your personal data and card information to process the order.
 This involves sending your personal data to our card payment and banking providers to ensure that you have sufficient funds to cover the value of the transaction.
 Without this data, we are unable to fulfil your order.